 They are the most flexible tones, being able to match with any other shade.
 If paired correctly, it’ll look elegant and sophisticated, perfect for the office lady look.

 It’s usually associated with spring, but to hell with it.
 Think Timberlands’ Pink Boots that look amazing.
 Nothing is stopping you from wearing the cute pastel coat you saw at a local boutique either.
 It’s a free country for all who loves to be cute!

 Pastel clothing is a big leap for some.
 It’s fine!
 We’ve all been there and we all love experimenting with what’s nice and what just doesn’t fit.
 You can start small, with small accessories.
 Maybe a cute pastel wallet will do you good, or a cute little earring will make you feel a tad more adventurous.
 Even just decorating your room with slightly more pastel items makes a world of difference, just look at these cute makeup brushes!

 Nothing too dramatic.
-Just flawless skin, nude lipsticks and earthy eyeshadows, kinda like the “natural” makeup look.
+Just flawless skin, nude lipsticks, and earthy eyeshadows, kinda like the “natural” makeup look.
 Other than that, just look cute!

 In the Club

 Contrast is key when it’s dark!
-Bright accessories will give you attention in the club.
+Bright accessories will give you attention to the club.
 The pastel should dominate, so neon colors are an option now!
 It’s the club, do what you want because nobody else cares!